AMReX-Astro/Castro/sphinx_docs/source/rotation.rst

 Adding the forcing to the hydrodynamics
 =======================================

-There are several ways to incorporate the effect of the rotation forcing on the hydrodynamical evolution.
-We control this through the use of the runtime parameter castro.rot_source_type.
-This is an integer with values currently ranging from 1 through 4, and these values are all analogous to the way that gravity is used to update the momentum and energy.
-For the most part, the differences are in how the energy update is done:

-* ``castro.rot_source_type = 1`` : we use a standard
-  predictor-corrector formalism for updating the momentum and energy.
-Specifically, our first update is equal to :math:`\Delta t \times \mathbf{S}^n` , where :math:`\mathbf{S}^n` is the value of the source terms at the old-time (which is usually called time-level :math:`n`).
-At the end of the timestep, we do a corrector step where we subtract off :math:`\Delta t / 2 \times \mathbf{S}^n` and add on :math:`\Delta t / 2 \times \mathbf{S}^{n+1}`, so that at the end of the timestep the source term is properly time centered.

-* ``castro.rot_source_type = 2`` : we do something very similar
-  to 1.
-The major difference is that when evaluating the energy source term at the new time (which is equal to :math:`\mathbf{u} \cdot \mathbf{S}^{n+1}_{\rho \mathbf{u}}`, where the latter is the momentum source term evaluated at the new time), we first update the momentum, rather than using the value of :math:`\mathbf{u}` before entering the rotation source terms.
-This permits a tighter coupling between the momentum and energy update and we have seen that it usually results in a more accurate evolution.

-* ``castro.rot_source_type = 3`` : we do the same momentum update as
-  the previous two, but for the energy update, we put all of the work into updating the kinetic energy alone.
-In particular, we explicitly ensure that :math:`(rho e)` maintains the same, and update :math:`(rho K)` with the work due to rotation, adding the new kinetic energy to the old internal energy to determine the final total gas energy.
-The physical motivation is that work should be done on the velocity, and should not directly update the temperature – only indirectly through things like shocks.

-* ``castro.rot_source_type = 4`` : the energy update is done in a
+The momentum update is done using a standard cell-centered formulation.
-   “conservative” fashion.
-The previous methods all evaluate the value of the source term at the cell center, but this method evaluates the change in energy at cell edges, using the hydrodynamical mass fluxes, permitting total energy to be conserved (excluding possible losses at open domain boundaries).
-Additionally, the velocity update is slightly different—for the corrector step, we note that there is an implicit coupling between the velocity components, and we directly solve this coupled equation, which results in a slightly better coupling and a more accurate evolution.
+The energy update is done in a “conservative” fashion.
+We evaluate the change in energy at cell edges, using the hydrodynamical mass fluxes, permitting total energy to be conserved (excluding possible losses at open domain boundaries).
+Additionally, for the corrector step in the velocity update, we note that there is an implicit coupling between the velocity components, and we can directly solve this coupled equation, which results in a slightly better coupling and a more accurate evolution.

-The other major option is ``castro.implicit_rotation_update``.
+This is controlled using ``castro.implicit_rotation_update``.
-This does the update of the Coriolis term in the momentum equation implicitly (e.g., the velocity in the Coriolis force for the zone depends on the updated momentum).
-The energy update is unchanged.

-A detailed discussion of these options and some verification tests is presented in :cite:`katz:2016`.
+A detailed discussion of the rotational forcing and some verification tests is presented in :cite:`katz:2016`.